 4 DB9 Male connectors were added.
 Why you may ask?
 Well, out of sake of it being multi-functional I decided to mod this into almost a 4-player C=64 joystick adapter (Which is useful for Amiga Emulation when playing DynaBlasters). and made the holes that used to be for keyboards only with a Dremmel.
 The DB-9 connectors also serves as a selection box in the event I want to set one up.
 Instead it pressing those tiny buttons on the Cobalt Flux you can simply hit a plunger.

 It receives its data and power from the USB connector in the upper left (using a male to male A connector just to be obnoxious ) OR I can hook up via the PS/2 connectors and get data and power that way.

 Where it’s marked “A” is the player 1 port for DDR .
 Below it would be DB9 Player 1 and 2

 Where it’s marked “B” is the player 2 port for the DDR.
 Below would be DB9 Player 3 and 4

-I found this configuration gives me maximum usage out of my hardware as well as making it easy to make mame joysticks in the future.
-I also had people that were concerned if the length of the DB-15 connector would be a problem with the I-PAC.
+I found this configuration gives maximum usage out of the hardware as well as making it easy to make MAME joysticks in the future.
+People were concerned if the length of the DB-15 connector would be a problem with the I-PAC.
 Actually the signal strength is -really- good even routing around a dance pad which on top of the 6 foot of VGA cable there’s another 6-10 feet of wire inside.

-Here is the pin-out system that I used in my setup in case anyone wants to replicate it.
+Here is the pin-out system used in this setup in case anyone wants to replicate it.
 All of the DB15 connectors are Part “A” and the DB9’s are either Port “1” or “2”